If you get a fine for a traffic or parking infringement you can either:

-If, after a total of 56 days, you have still not done anything about the fine, your licence may be suspended.
+If, after a total of 56 days, you have still not done anything about the fine, you will receive a suspension notice which will provide a date that your fine must be paid by.
+If you have not paid your fine by the date in the suspension notice your licence will be suspended.
 You can still take action on the fine at this point but, for some of the options listed above, you may have to provide good reasons for why you did not take action on the fine earlier (for example, you were overseas and did not receive the fine or reminder notice).

 |Day 1||You received a fine for a traffic or parking infringement|

 |Days 1 – 28||Within 28 days, you must:

 |Days 29 – 56||If you have not yet done anything about the fine a reminder notice has now been sent to you.
 You have also been charged a $34 fee for the reminder notice.

 The reminder notice gives you another 28 days to take action on the fine.

 |Day 57 onwards||If you do not take any action you will owe the amount of the fine and the extra $34 fee.
 You will be sent a suspension notice providing a final date that you must pay the fine by.
 If you do not pay the fine by this final day your licence will be suspended.

 You can still do something about the fine at this point but you may need make an ‘out of time’ application and give good reasons for why you did not do anything about the fine earlier.

 The material in this fact sheet is intended as a general guide only.
 Readers should not act on the basis of any material in this publication without first getting legal advice about their particular situations.

 If you would like more information, please contact Street Law on (02) 6218 7900 or firstname.lastname@example.org.
 Street Law is a program of Canberra Community Law Ltd.